Come Jam With Us!

 The Capital Area Bluegrass and Old-Time Music Association, CABOMA, brings you those afternoons.

-Normally, we gather 2 p.m.–6 p.m. on the second and fourth Sundays of every month at the Unitarian Universalist Church of Arlington, Virginia, 4444 Arlington Boulevard, 22204.
+We normally gather 2 p.m.–6 p.m. on each second and fourth Sunday of the month at the Unitarian Universalist Church of Arlington, Virginia, 4444 Arlington Boulevard, 22204.
 Because of COVID, we have been unable to use the church since March 2020.
 But we do plan to return to indoor jamming there in November.
 Watch this space for details.

 Musicians of all levels from beginner to accomplished amateur to pro come to CABOMA jams.
 They play the classics, including ones you may not have known of before, new tunes, and new takes on old ones, in a range of styles.
 The church gives us enough rooms to break up into smaller groups so you can focus on bluegrass or old-time music, and mingle.

 Beginners, there’s always a slow jam for you during the first hour.
 It’s led by experienced teachers and by musicians who know what it’s like to take that first step toward playing around others.

 A nonprofit, we have been dedicated since 1978 to promoting and preserving bluegrass and old-time music—music that has a unique and special history in the Washington–Baltimore corridor just as it does along the Crooked Road of Southwest Virginia.